circlefin/malachite/docs/development-proposals/accountability.md

 **What is the typical case for equivocation seen in production systems?** Let's look at CometBFT.
 CometBFT is a battle-tested consensus engine based on Tendermint consensus, which only records specific misbehavior, namely the duplicate vote evidence.
 While actual attacks are rare, equivocation has still been observed in production as a result of misconfiguration.
-Most companies operating a validator typically implement this node as a fault-tolerant setup itself (in order to achieve availability), having copies of the private key of the validator on multiple machines.
-If such a fault-tolerant setup is implemented poorly or misconfigured, this may result in duplicate (and sometimes conflicting) signatures in a protocol step, although no actual attack was intended.
+Many companies operating a validator typically implement this node as a fault-tolerant setup itself (in order to achieve availability), having copies of the private key of the validator on multiple machines.
+For instance, the two tools [tmkms](https://github.com/iqlusioninc/tmkms) and [Horcrux](https://github.com/strangelove-ventures/horcrux) help managing a fault-tolerant setup.
+If, however, a fault-tolerant setup would be implemented poorly or misconfigured, this may result in duplicate (and sometimes conflicting) signatures in a protocol step, although no actual attack was intended.

-While a single instance of an unintentional double vote of one process does not pose big problems (it cannot bring disagreement), **repeated unintentional double votes by several validator operators having large voting power might eventually lead to disagreement** and a chain halt.
+While a single instance of an unintentional double vote of one process typically does not pose big problems (it cannot bring disagreement), **repeated unintentional double votes by several validator operators having large voting power might eventually lead to disagreement** and a chain halt.
 Therefore it make sense to incentivize individual operators to fix their setup while the whole system is still operational.

 Thus we propose that also in de-centralized Starknet such behavior should lead to mild penalties (e.g., not paying fees to the validator for some time, taking a small penalty from their stake), as part of the incentivization scheme motivating validator operators to fix such issues and ensure reliability of their node.
 I think the concrete incentivization scheme is a matter for the Starknet community and the node operators to agree on; all this lies in the application layer.
 In the remainder of this post, I would like to focus on the consensus layer, and lay out some options regarding what provable evidence consensus may provide to the application.